toba-0x7/repo-serverless/README.md

 # Build a Serverless Web Application
 ## Overview
-In this tutorial, you will create a simple serverless web application that enables users to request unicorn rides from the Wild Rydes fleet.
+Create a simple serverless web application that enables users to request unicorn rides from the Wild Rydes fleet.
 The application will present users with an HTML-based user interface for indicating the location where they would like to be picked up and will interact with a RESTful web service on the backend to submit the request and dispatch a nearby unicorn.
 The application will also provide facilities for users to register with the service and log in before requesting rides.
 ## Prerequisites
 To complete this tutorial, you will need an AWS account, an account with ArcGIS to add mapping to your app, a text editor, and a web browser.
 If you don't already have an AWS account, you can follow the Setting Up Your AWS Environment getting started guide for a quick overview.
 ## Application architecture